-The end-of-financial year statistics from NHSBT show that in 2016, 85 non-directed donors helped to create 126 kidney transplants (59 people donated directly to someone on the waiting list and 26 into long or short altruistic donor chains.)
-The figures are slightly down on 2015, where there were more donors, however, the numbers of transplants […]
+The end-of-year statistics from NHSBT show that in 2016, 85 non-directed donors helped to create 126 kidney transplants (59 people donated directly to someone on the waiting list and 26 into long or short altruistic donor chains.)
+The figures are slightly down on 2015, where there were more donors, however, the numbers of transplants triggered […]

 Would you give a kidney, rather than your heart, this Valentine’s Day?
 A new campaign launched today by NHS Blood and Transplant and partner charities including Give a Kidney calls on people across the UK, to consider transforming lives by donating a kidney to someone they love, a friend or relative or even a stranger. […]